Update 19 January 2018: To embed the Adobe Spark story into Squarespace you need to use the </> Code Block.

 Adding this code to your page will insert an image and a link to the Spark Pages project as the example below Illustrates.

 Tap to view the Russian Far East

-If you want to actually embed and have the Spark Page story play within your Squarespace page then you will have to use the following iFrame code:
+If you want to actually embed and have the Spark Page story play within your Squarespace page then you will have to use the following iFrame code within a 'Code' block: